 At their annual membership events this fall, both Women United and Brick & Beam Society announced impactful investments supporting two-generational work, literacy, and STEM/STEAM.

 At their September 29 Advocacy Event, Women United announced $110,000 in community investments:

 - Project WIN: The Opportunity Alliance three-year targeted two-generational cohort supporting single mothers and their children.

 At their October 21 Community Night, Brick & Beam Society announced $88,000 in community investments:

-- Avesta Housing: Westbrook Partnership Learning Assistance Initiative and
+- Avesta Housing: Westbrook Partnership Learning Assistance Initiative (Update: See video profile below, filmed in winter 2021) and

 - LearningWorks and SidexSide: STEAM (Science, Technology, Engineering, Arts, and Math) for Gifted Low Income, Minority, and English Language Learner Elementary Students.